Skylark0924/Rofunc-ros/README.md

 roslaunch rofunc_ros voice_qa_cn.launch
 ```

-> Following these instructions, you can run these sub-functions separately
+> Following these instructions, you can run these sub-functions separately.
 >
 > **Speech2text**
 >